SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Markdown_formatting_cheatsheet.md

 https://gist.github.com/rxaviers/7360908

-There is a lot more: You can check out
+There is a lot more: check out https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet where a lot of this came from.